-- (vi) Since the company has not commenced commercial production of cement, in our opinion, 24he provisions of clause 3(vi) of the Order are not applicable. - (vii) (a) In our opinion and according to the information and explanations given to us, the Company is regular in depositing undisputed statutory dues including goods and services tax, provident fund, income-tax, cess and other material statutory dues, as applicable, to the appropriate authorities.
-Further, no undisputed amounts payable in respect thereof were outstanding at the year-end for a period of more than six months from the date they become payable. - (b) According to the information and explanations given to us, the dues outstanding in respect of income-tax on account of any dispute, are as follows:
+- (vi) Since the company has not commenced commercial production of cement, in our opinion, the provisions of clause 3(vi) of the Order are not applicable. - (vii) (a) In our opinion and according to the information and explanations given to us, undisputed statutory dues including goods and services tax, provident fund, income-tax, cess and other material statutory dues, as applicable, have generally been regularly deposited to the appropriate authorities, though there has been a slight delay in a few cases.
+Further, no undisputed amounts payable in respect thereof were outstanding at the year-end for a period of more than six months from the date they become payable.

+(b) According to the information and explanations given to us, the dues outstanding in respect of income-tax on account of any dispute, are as follows:

-Name of t statute he Nature of dues Amount (Rs. in lakhs) Period to which the amount relates Forum where dispute is pending Income Tax Act, 1961 ах Income Tax 96.64 FY 2011-12 Commissioner of Income Tax (Appeals) Income Tax 15.49 FY 2017-18
+ame statı of Ite the ature of dues mount (Rs. in lakhs) eriod to which the amount relates orum where dispute is pending come 1961 Tax Act, come Tax 6.64 2011-12 mmissioner of Income Tax (Appeals) come Tax .49 2017-18